 SUMMARY

-Sean Dalton's video, filmed in Paris, outlines five habits that can make travel photos memorable rather than forgettable.
-He stresses the importance of having a clear purpose for shooting before a trip, moving beyond aimless capture for social media to creating physical photo books.
-Dalton also advocates for working a scene by capturing wide, medium, and detail shots to tell a richer story, and editing photos to reflect the unique characteristics of each location.
-Additional advice includes rethinking iconic landmarks and embracing less-than-ideal lighting conditions, alongside the benefit of slowing down travel pace to allow for deeper photographic exploration.
+Sean Dalton breaks down five habits that can make travel photos forgettable, suggesting a shift from shooting for social media to creating physical photo books.
+He advocates for working a scene by capturing wide, medium, and detail shots to tell a story, and editing photos to reflect the distinct character of each location.
+Dalton also advises against making landmarks the sole subject, encouraging the use of available light even in non-ideal conditions, and slowing down travel pace to allow for deeper engagement with a place.

 TAKEAWAYS

-Establish a clear purpose for your travel photography beyond social media.
+Establish a clear purpose for travel photos before shooting.

-Embrace challenging light and slow down travel for deeper exploration.
+Embrace available light and slow down travel for better photography.